keepforever/docker-node-mongo-tutorial/gist-markdown.md

 # I think this is arbitrary..
 WORKDIR /usr/src/app

 # we need to move the package.json and package-lock.json to the working
 # adding a " * " to the end of package in the COPY command acts as way to say:
 # grab every file that starts with 'package' of the '.json' file extension
 COPY package*.json ./

 # to install dependencies listed in the package.json files
 RUN npm install

 # copy everything else in the root directory...
 COPY . .

 # we expose 3000 because that's the port the application runs on.
 # and is specified on line 36 of the index.js file
 EXPOSE 3000

 # start command is in array form, same as "npm start" in when you
 # run an app locally.
 Specified in the scripts property from package.json
 # file.
 CMD ["npm", "start"]
 ```

 # Docker Compose
-### this file serves the same purpouse as running:
+### this file serves the same purpose as running:

 ```
 $ docker run -p [other options... ] -v ${pwd}:site some/image
 ```

 ### can, and will, run this command multiple times for the various
 ### containers our application is intended to be COMPOSED of.
 ## docker-compose.yml

 ```
 # must remove notes before running, all lines prefixed with " # ".

 # docker version
 version: '3'

 # these are all the containers we would otherwise be using 'docker run ... '
-# to instanciate the containers that compose our app.
+# to instantiate the containers that compose our app.
 services:
   # indentation is important.
 2 spaces.
   # 'app' is arbitrary.
   app:
     # 'docker-node-mongo' is the arbitrary name of the node app's container.
     container_name: docker-node-mongo
     # if container fails, 'always' try to restart.
     restart: always
     # we want to build from our dockerfile, we put " . " and that will look
     # in the current dir for a Dockerfile
     build: .
     # in:  - '80:3000', ' - ' is a way to go to a new line for readability.
     ports:
       # since our app runs on 3000 we map 80(local machine's default) to 3000
       - '80:3000'